VHA Office of Emergency Management

 VHA serves as a support organization to the National Disaster Medical System (NDMS).
 The NDMS is a federally coordinated initiative to assist state and local responses to the medical and public health effects of major disasters and emergencies, as well as support to the military medical system in caring for casualties resulting from military conflicts.

-• Disaster Logistics Management VHA OEM owns and maintains a wide range of resources that can be used to manage or support the response to a disaster.
-Disaster Logistics Management manages, maintains, and coordinates VHA OEMs resources for use by VISNs, VAMCs, or NDMS when there is a national disaster.
-The resource inventory includes Command Vehicles that provides mobile office space, resilient communications, and an operational platform for up to nine people or Mobile Medical Units that can delivery primary care and other services to communities.
+- Disaster Logistics Management VHA OEM owns and maintains a wide range of resources that can be used to manage or support the response to a disaster.
+Disaster Logistics Management manages, maintains, and coordinates VHA OEMs' resources for use by VISNs, VAMCs, or NDMS when there is a national disaster.
+The resource inventory includes Command Vehicles that provide mobile office space, resilient communications, and an operational platform for up to nine people or Mobile Medical Units that can deliver primary care and other services to communities.

-• Operations VHA OEM’s Field Operations program is comprised of staff located throughout the nation providing direct assistance to VISN and VAMC comprehensive emergency management programs and oversees VHA's Federal Patient movement under the National Disaster Medical System (NDMS).
-Direct assistance can range from providing subject matter consultation, to emergency planning support, and in some instances helping or leading responses to emergencies and/or disasters.
+- Operations VHA OEM’s Field Operations program comprises staff located throughout the nation providing direct assistance to VISN and VAMC comprehensive emergency management programs and oversees VHA's Federal Patient movement under the National Disaster Medical System (NDMS).
+Direct assistance can range from providing subject matter consultation to emergency planning support and, in some instances, helping or leading responses to emergencies and/or disasters.

-• Support Operations VHA OEM’s Support Operations program provides the VHA OEM Watch, Disaster Emergency Medical Personnel System (DEMPS), and Clinical Deployment Teams (CDT).
+- Support Operations VHA OEM’s Support Operations program provides the VHA OEM Watch and Disaster Emergency Medical Personnel System (DEMPS).
 The Watch collects, analyzes, and disseminates information to a wide range of stakeholders.
 The information facilitates timely decisions by providing situational awareness and fully coordinated recommendations to senior leadership regarding the development of potential or emerging threats.